Answering application form questions for management graduate schemes

 - Please give an example of a time when you led a team to achieve a ‘big result’.

 The first two questions highlight a particular managerial skill.
 The question about building team spirit is designed to work out whether you’re capable of motivating people to collaborate and get things done and the question about sticking to a budget offers you the chance to show that you’re numerate, financially aware and capable of prioritising.
-When answering these questions, don’t simply state what you did; try to identify the competencies that the employer is looking for and provide examples of a time when you have used these managerial skills.
+When answering these questions, don’t simply state what you did; identify the competencies that the employer is looking for and provide examples of a time when you have used these managerial skills.

 Be discerning about the example you choose.
 If possible, pick something relevant to the job you’re applying for.
 If you were the treasurer of your sports society, and you’re applying for a job with a health club chain, it would be a good idea to write about that experience.
 Your ‘big result’ for the third question could be an event that you helped to organise, for example.